tytydraco/yessleep/out/Every_full_moon_my_housemates_insist_I_stay_in_my_room_with_my_door_locked_Now_I_finally_know_why.md

 …

 Sorry, I’ve hit the word-limit.
-I’ll be back tomorrow to continue.
+I’ll be back in a few days to continue.
 Honestly, this gives me time to breathe.
 Jesus.